Education and Training: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 In the six months to 31 December 2017, the Australian Government supported approximately 35,000 students, including 1,900 rural and regional students, to study higher level vocational qualifications aligned to workplace and economic need through the new VSL program.
 VSL commenced on 1 January 2017 and replaced the VET FEE-HELP scheme, which closed to new students on 31 December 2016.

 Skills for Education and Employment Program

-Since 2002 the Skills for Education and Employment Program has provided training to assist job seekers to build skills necessary to gain employment or participate in further training.
-In 2017–18 the Australian Government is providing funding of $103.6 million for this national program to provide over 17,100 eligible job seekers with language, literacy and numeracy training.
-Clients will receive free accredited training through registered training organisations.
+Since 2002, the Skills for Education and Employment Program has provided training to assist job seekers to build skills necessary to gain employment or participate in further training.
+In 2018-19, the Australian Government is providing funding of $93.2 million for this national program to provide 17,250 eligible job seekers with language, literacy and numeracy training.
+Clients receive free accredited training through registered training organisations.
 Training is delivered to meet both client and industry needs.
 Services are available nationally through face-to-face and distance delivery.

 Australian Apprenticeships Incentives Program

-Eligible employers in rural and regional Australia who want to take on apprentices will continue to benefit from the Australian Government’s 2017–18 investment of $392.1 million in the Australian Apprenticeships Incentives Program.
+Eligible employers in rural and regional Australia who want to take on apprentices will continue to benefit from the Australian Government’s 2018-19 investment of $392.1 million in the Australian Apprenticeships Incentives Program.
 The program provides additional assistance for employing apprentices in regional areas experiencing skills shortages or drought.
-Apprentices may also be eligible for the Living Away From Home Allowance.
+Apprentices may also be eligible for the Living Away from Home Allowance.

 Higher Education Loan Program (HELP)

 The Australian Government HELP provides loans to students, including many from regional and rural areas, to help them with the cost of their tuition.
 Eligible students do not pay any of their tuition fees up-front and are not required to start repaying the loan until they earn over the minimum compulsory repayment threshold.